ashishbairwa/100-Apps-on-Flutter/BMI Calculator/README.md

 - Custom widgets and UI
 - Learnt about refactoring and alignment of code
 - Responsive.
 Can work on any viewport.

+## How to run this app?
+Simple, you need android studio with proper sdk and flutter configured in your system

+## How to try?
+Download the apk and try it.